Thank You Page Tracking With Google Tag Manager

 - Press New button

 - Leave the Triggering part empty (for now) and click Save.
-We’ll get back to it in the next chapter of this blog post.
+We’ll get back to it later.

 Let’s Create a Trigger

-If standard form listener in Google Tag Manager does not work in your case, you should check whether a form redirects a user after a successful submission to another page.
+You track the Thank You Page if the standard form listener in Google Tag Manager does not work in your case.
+In this situation, the form redirects a user after successfully submitting to another page.

 - If yes, what URL (web address) does it redirect to?